Geemal/City-Application/README.md

 3.Run the "CityApplication.java".

-4.Run Sql commands in the "sql.txt" file to add sample users and add the roles.
+4.Run Sql commands in the "sql.txt" file to add sample users and the roles.

 5.Use the REST Api client tool(postman) to test below endpoints.